-The Motor Carrier Safety Assistance Program (MCSAP) is a Federal grant program that provides financial assistance to States to help reduce the number and severity of accidents and hazardous materials incidents involving commercial motor vehicles (CMV).
-The goal of the MCSAP is to reduce CMV-involved accidents, fatalities, and injuries through consistent, uniform, and effective CMV safety programs.
+The Federal Motor Carrier Safety Administration (FMCSA) Motor Carrier Safety Assistance Program (MCSAP) is a Federal grant program that provides financial assistance to States to help reduce the number and severity of crashes and hazardous materials incidents involving commercial motor vehicles (CMV).
+The goal of the MCSAP is to reduce CMV-involved crashes, fatalities, and injuries through consistent, uniform, and effective CMV safety programs.

 A State lead MCSAP agency, as designated by its Governor, is eligible to apply for grant funding by submitting a commercial vehicle safety plan (CVSP), in accordance with the provisions of 49 CFR 350.209, 350.211 and 350.213.
-The lead agency must submit the State's CVSP to the FMCSA Division Administrator on or before the due date each year.
+The lead agency must submit the State's CVSP to FMCSA by the due date each year.
 For a State to receive funding, the CVSP needs to be complete and include all required documents.
-Currently, the State must submit a performance-based plan or annual update each year to receive MCSAP funds.
+The State must submit a multi-year performance-based plan or annual update each year to receive MCSAP funds.